bxxf/nuxt3-firebase-template/README.md

 # Nuxt 3 Firebase Auth

-Basic template for nuxt v3 with firebase authentication
+Basic template for nuxt v3 with firebase authentication - with backend auth on service workers and cookie fallback.
+Service workers are only used on production to prevent bugs.

 ## Setup